INTERDISTRICT PUBLIC SCHOOL CHOICE POLICY

-Q: How is a choice student who attends a voc-tech on a shared time basis to be recorded on the ASSA and NJSMART and which district is responsible for the tuition to the voc-tech?
+Q: How is a choice student who attends a Vocational School District on a shared time basis to be recorded on the ASSA and NJ SMART and which district is responsible for the tuition to the Vocational District?

-A: A choice student who attends a choice district for high school may attend the county's voch-tech on a part-time basis.
-The student is to be recorded as on-roll shared time (.5 in the ASSA) by both the choice district and the vocational school.
-The student is to be recorded by the resident district as sent shared time to the choice district AND also sent shared-time to the vocational school.
+A: A choice student who attends a choice district for high school may attend the county's Vocational School District on a part-time basis and is reported in NJ SMART by the Choice District.
+The student is to be recorded in ASSA as on-roll shared time (.5 in the ASSA) by both the choice district and the Vocational School District.
+The student will be recorded in ASSA as SENT shared-time to the vocational school by the resident district.

 The resident district is responsible for any tuition charged by the vocational district.

 Q: What is the purpose of the Notice of Intent to Participate formand who should fill it out?